solarbirdy/NorthshoreBikeMap/README.md

 * I-405 in blue, which matched the colour used by 2 Line Bike Connector Map, was too easily confused with water so was changed to an intensity-matched grey
 * Other small cosmetic adjustments

+Coming in next release:

+* Some of the new bike parking icons must be smaller than others, but some were *too* small.
+These will be adjusted.
+* Other small cosmetic improvements

 Previous releases:

 Changes with 1.4: